Sharpie/RTikZDevice/README.md

 - A stub function has been added so that the `polypath()` function introduced in R 2.12.0 won't crash the device.

+- Fixed bug where no string output was shown when sanitize=TRUE